 The musical the world fell in love with, Billy Elliot: The Musical received 10 Tony Awards, including “Best Musical” and was named the “Best Musical of the Decade,” by Time Magazine.
 This triumphant and dance-filled sensation takes place during the mid-1980s coal miners’ strike in North England.
 Motherless, 11 year-old, Billy trades in his boxing gloves for ballet shoes and discovers a hidden and extraordinary gift.
 A talent that he keeps from his father and brother as the strike begins to escalate and becomes all-encompassing for his family.
 Against all odds and, at first, the disdain of his family, Billy becomes an inspiration not only to his family, but to the entire town.
 A deeply touching story of heart, humor, and passion told through the musical mastery of Sir Elton John, Billy Elliot: The Musical is “Electric, passionate, and exhilarating.” – David Cote, Time Out New York

-A five-time Tony® nominated play and finalist for the 2012 Nobel Prize for Drama, Other Desert Cities centers itself on a family with differing political views and a long held family secret.
+A five-time Tony® nominated play and finalist for the 2012 Pulitzer Prize for Drama, Other Desert Cities centers itself on a family with differing political views and a long held family secret.
 It’s Christmas Eve in Palm Springs.
 Novelist Brooke Wyeth is back home after a six-year absence.
 But the reunion is about to become complicated when Brooke announces she is writing a tell-all memoir that will expose the most painful chapter of the family’s history which could destroy all that the family holds dear.
 Pairing his writing of intense tragedy with sharp wit, “Mr. Baitz makes sure our sympathies keep shifting among the members of the wounded family portrayed here.
 Every one of them emerges as selfish, loving, cruel, compassionate, irritating, charming and just possibly heroic.” —NY Times.